 It’s obvious that such technologies offer great benefits to renal care.
 For instance, unobtrusive wearable devices can collect longitudinal multiparameter data, to facilitate earlier diagnosis and help adhering to a healthier lifestyle.

 For instance, imec researches how its on-chip fluid sensors can be used to monitor, on a personal level, the electrolyte balance during a dialysis treatment.
 Imec realized a complete multiparameter monitor on a 4.4x4.4-mm chip.
-And we enable a wearable bio-impedance spectroscopy, to monitor the moisture balance during daily activities.
+And we enable wearable bio-impedance spectroscopy, to monitor the moisture balance during hemodialysis and during daily activities.

 Want to work with us on the renal dialysis technologies of tomorrow?